Skip to main content

 Basic tab — core settings

-Configure the essentials: - Trigger name — the word after the prefix that activates this trigger (no spaces, lowercase only) - Message content / Embed description — the main text of the response.
-Use variables to personalise it. - Post to channel — where the bot posts the response.
-Leave empty to reply in the same channel where the command was used. - Ping role — optionally ping a role when the trigger fires.
-Use {args1} to dynamically ping whoever is mentioned as the first argument. - Allowed roles — restrict the trigger to members with specific roles.
+Configure the essentials: - Trigger name — the word after the prefix that activates this trigger (no spaces, lowercase only) - Message content — the main text of the response when not using an embed.
+Use variables to personalise it.
+If embed mode is enabled, this field becomes plain text above embed — optional text that appears above the embed as a regular message. - Post to channel — where the bot posts the response.
+Leave empty to reply in the same channel where the command was used. - Allowed roles — restrict the trigger to members with specific roles.
 Leave empty to allow everyone. - Enabled — toggle whether the trigger is active.

 3